Differences Between Real Estate Agents, Realtors, and Brokers

 Members must also pay a yearly fee, which is currently $150 for 2019 and 2020.

 Below is an excellent summary of the 17 Articles of The Code of Ethics Realtors must adhere to.
-Keep in mind this is just a shorted summary with the basics behind the code.
+Keep in mind this is just a summary of the basics behind the code.
 Each article in the code has additional sub-codes detailing what rules Realtors are required to follow.

 The code is considered a living document that can be amended as necessary.
-It has been changed many times throughout its history so that it remains in lockstep with today’s best real estate practices.
+It has been changed many times throughout its history to remain in lockstep with today’s best real estate practices.

 NAR has also changed the code when necessary to reflect changes in fair housing laws and standards.
 NAR has some interesting statistics on Realtors.